 Perry, MO 63462

 Order Mistake or Defective Item purchased from Ed Brown Products, Inc. (excluding firearms and

 - Contact us within 30 days of the invoice date to get your RMA#.

 - Return the wrong or defective item(s) back to us prepaid in the original packaging along with a note stating which item(s) you expected to receive.

 - We will process the return within two business days.
 Any price difference will be charged or credited accordingly.
-Modified parts cannot be accepted for exchange or refund, but we understand installation mistakes can happen, and are willing to sell you a replacement at a discount if you return the modified part.
+Only new, unused parts will be accepted for exchange or refund, but we understand installation mistakes can happen, and are willing to sell you a replacement at a discount if you return the modified part.
 Returns for other reasons no fault of our own are subject to a 20% restock fee.
 Shipping charges are non-refundable.

 Order Mistake or Defective Item NOT purchased from Ed Brown Products, Inc. (excluding firearms and CD-ROMs)